 Preventing overhydration: The key to preventing overhydration is to monitor how much you drink.

-• Don't overdrink—Stick to drinking a few gulps of water about every 15-20 minutes and try not to drink more than you sweat.
+- Use thirst to guide how much you drink—Stick to drinking a few gulps of water about every 15-20 minutes.
 Weight gain during exercise is a telltale sign that you're drinking too much.

 Heat Exhaustion